meltjacTechs/silver-tongue/README.md

 From negotiating a salary with a stone Golem to defending against a "Compounding" Dragon, players must master economic principles to survive.
 ## 🎮 Key Features

-- **Voice-Action Combat**: Integrated Web Speech API allows players to speak directly to NPCs
+- **Voice-Action Combat**: Real-time speech via Gemini Multimodal Live API for direct negotiation with NPCs
 - **LLM Judgment Engine**: Powered by Gemini 1.5 Flash, the game evaluates logic, sentiment, and vocabulary in real-time
 - **The Truth Lens**: A visual UI mechanic that reveals hidden fraud and scams in Level 8
 - **8 Economic Realms**: